benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 # the new linestrings will be assigned to the newly consolidated topological links
 G = graphs.nX_remove_filler_nodes(G)
 # OSM graphs will often have "stubs", e.g. at entrances to buildings or parking lots
-# this will now be removed, and can be fine-tuned with the despine parameter.
+# these will now be removed, and can be fine-tuned with the despine parameter.
 # The removed_disconnected flag will removed isolated network components
 # i.e. disconnected portions of network that are not joined to the main street network
 G = graphs.nX_remove_dangling_nodes(G, despine=25, remove_disconnected=True)